 Provision Agreement (Metadata Provision Agreement): The set of information which describes the way in which data sets and metadata sets are provided by a data/metadata provider.
 A provision agreement can be constrained in much the same way as a data or metadata flow definition.
 Thus, a data provider can express the fact that it provides a particular data flow covering a specific set of countries and topics, Importantly, the actual source of registered data or metadata is attached to the provision agreement (in terms of a URL).
 The term “agreement” is used because this information can be understood as the basis of a “service-level agreement”.
 In SDMX, however, this is informational metadata to support the technical systems, as opposed to any sort of contractual information (which is outside the scope of a technical specification).
 In version 3.0, metadata provision agreement and data provision agreement are two separate artefacts.

-Constraint: Data and Metadata Constraints describe a subset of a data source or metadata source, and may also provide information about scheduled releases of data.
-They are associated with data / metadata providers, provision agreements, data flows, metadataflows, data structure definitions and metadata structure definitions.
+Data Constraint: Used to restrict content (such as enumerations) and are used by provision agreements, data flows, metadataflows, data structure definitions and metadata structure definitions in order to provide a set of reporting restrictions in the context of a collection

+Dimension Constraint: Introduced to support data collections where the data model and breakdowns may evolve over time.
+This structure allows the evolution of the underlying cube, without impacting existing collections, whilst maintaining the ability to request data which span multiple collections for a common cube definition.

-Structure Map: Structure maps describes a mapping between data structure definitions or dataflows for the purpose of transforming a data set into a different structure.
+Structure Map: Structure maps describe a mapping between data structure definitions or dataflows for the purpose of transforming a data set into a different structure.
 The mapping rules are defined using one or more component maps which each map in turn describes how one or more components from the source data structure definition map to one or more components in that of the target.
 Represent maps act as lookup tables and specific provision is made for mapping dates and times.

 Representation Map: Representation maps describe mappings between source value(s) and target value(s) where the values are restricted to those in a code list, value list or be of a certain type such as integer or string.